TBD9rain/quick_ref/git.md

 ```
 git checkout -- <file>
 ```
-Both commands will reload the verison of the file in the search order of:
+Both commands will reload the cached or archived verison of the file in the search order of:
 1. **staging area**
 2. **last commit**